BigPolarBear1/Factorization/README.md

 Next iteration of my algorithm.
 Uses gaussian elimination instead of LLL.
 Releasing this month.
 It builds on my previous work and will provide a massive improvement.. it should be much much faster then quadratic sieve as it improves that algorithm in every way.
+Since it eliminates the need to find smooth numbers over a factor base.
+And even though, we cannot look at exponents and apply gaussian elimination over GF(2), since we are working in addition (i.e adding partial results to get a square in mod m... see the number theoretical results of my paper) .. there are other ways to do it.
 Just finishing the code now after I figured out the number theory/linear algebra portion of it these last few days..
 I kind of feel shitty it took me this long to come to the realization that I can just use gaussian elimination.. but struggling with depression has made it really hard to focus on anything at all lately.